MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 ## Open an item's options menu

-Each item shown in the data hub has an options menu that enables you to do things, such as open the item's settings, manage item permissions, etc. The options available depend on the item and your permissions on the item.
+Each item in the items list has an options menu that enables you to do things, such as open the item's settings, manage item permissions, etc. The options available depend on the item and your permissions on the item.

-To display the options menu, select **More options (...)** on one of the items shown in the data items list or a recommended item.
-In the data items list, you need to hover over the item to reveal **More options**.
+To display the options menu, hover over the item whose options menu you want to see and select **More options (...)**.

 :::image type="content" source="./media/onelake-catalog/onelake-catalog-options-menu.png" alt-text="Screenshot of an item's option menu in the OneLake catalog." border="false":::